cheesesashimi/zacks-openshift-helpers/cmd/run-on-all-nodes/README.md

 For speed, we spawn multiple concurrent instances of `oc debug` and wait for them to complete.
-Care is taken to ensure that output from each command is kept separate so there will be no interleaving.
+Care is taken to ensure that output from each command is kept separate so there will be no output interleaving.